victor-hermogenes/victor-hermogenes/README.md

 Currently exploring:
 > 🧩 **API integrations**, **SaaS automation**, and **smart back-office systems**.
-Whether it’s scripting, fixing, testing, or building from scratch — I’m all in.
+Whether it’s scripting, fixing, testing, or building from scratch.
+I’m all in.

 ---